 The student body at CMU, with a strong representation from computer science and engineering fields, may be more accustomed and receptive to using computational tools.
 This familiarity likely contributes to a quicker adaptation and more positive perception of Lean's ease of use.

-Student Demographics

 Conversely, ICL's diverse student demographic, with a broader range of academic backgrounds, might contribute to the initial challenges in adopting Lean.
 Students who are less familiar with computational methods may require more time and support to adjust to using Lean effectively.
+CMU's implementation of Lean includes comprehensive training sessions and integration into both core and elective courses.
+This broad-based and integration into both core and elective courses.
+This broad-based approach ensures that students gain familiarity with Lean across different contexts, enhancing their comfort level and proficiency with the tool.

-Specific Implementation s of Technology
+Specific Implementation